Call of Duty: World at War: Other versions

-Nintendo DS

-Call of Duty: World at War was released for the Nintendo DS on November 11, 2008 in North America, and on November 14 in Europe.
+Call of Duty: World at War was released for the Nintendo DS on November 11, 2008, in North America, and on November 14 in Europe.
 It was published by Activision and developed by n-Space, who used the same game engine as their previous title, Call of Duty 4: Modern Warfare.
-The game's scenarios are also based on World War II's Pacific theater and Eastern front with American, British and Soviet campaigns.
+The game's scenarios are also based on World War II's Pacific theater and Eastern front.
 Up to four players can be supported online with four different types of game, as well as perks and rank-ups.
 Compared to Modern Warfare, it has improved in-level geometry, has more responsive sprints and crouches and 3D-modeled guns instead of 2D sprites.
-However the flamethrower, which is new to the game series, is rendered with 2D sprites.
+However, the flamethrower, which is new to the series, is rendered with 2D sprites.
 The framerate is just under 30 and has much voice-over during the missions.
 Players are able to defuse mines and send Morse code with the touch screen, as well as using mortar rounds, an anti-air gun from a battleship, parachuting and using mounted guns.
 There is also a tank mode which allows the player to turn the main gun and fire machine gun rounds at the same time.

-PlayStation 2

-The PlayStation 2 version, titled Call of Duty: World at War: Final Fronts, differs significantly from the main versions.
-Developed by Rebellion Developments, it features 13 missions set near the end of World War II across three different campaigns.
-Aside from the two campaigns in the Pacific and Western to Central Europe, Final Fronts also includes a third campaign involving the British advance on the Rhine River.
-The missions range from infantry, infiltration, sniper, large-scale assaults, night fighting, and tank assaults.
+Call of Duty: World at War – Final Fronts was released for the PlayStation 2 on November 11, 2008.
+Developed by Rebellion Developments, it features missions set near the end of World War II across different campaigns.
+Aside from the campaigns in the Pacific and Western to Central Europe, Final Fronts also includes a campaign involving the British advance on the Rhine River.

-The U.S. campaign follows Pvt.
-Miller and the squad from World at War, but here Miller is of the 2nd Marines Division instead of the 1st.
-The game includes his missions from World at War.
-The Western Europe campaign is from the perspective of infantry grunt Lucas Gibson, of the American 80th Infantry Division, with his missions set in Luxembourg and Austria.
-For most of the Europe campaign, the player controls Pvt.
-Tom Sharpe of the British 6th Airborne.
-Final Fronts does not feature online multiplayer or a Nazi Zombies mode.
-Like other versions, the game includes two flamethrower missions and a tank mission, however the latter is on-rails rather than free roaming.
-The flamethrower in Final Fronts only fires on a small scale, whereas the main version allows the flamethrower to be used on a large scale in more missions and it is highly visible where it is fired.
-The tank mission is from the perspective of a tank gunner named Alex.